ASzot/Dot-Files/README.md

 are using ubuntu 16.04 you can use the `ubuntu_16_04_fresh.sh` install script to set up your system.

+Run `sh update.sh` to install all of the configurations.
+Reload your bash.
+Then run `upme` to update the configurations.

 ### Scripts:
 * `mac_push.sh`
   * Pushes the current settings from the machine into the repository.